Rosehill College: Grounds

 The school has a number of classroom blocks, typically consisting of a series of connected buildings.
 A Block is surrounded by the hall, offices and staffroom, while X Block backs on to the field, split into soccer and rugby sections.
 Rosehill also has a library, astroturf and a heated swimming pool.

 Rosehill College, like most New Zealand state secondary schools built between 1960 and 1970, was built to the Nelson Two-Storey standard plan.
 The Nelson Two-Storey is distinguished by its two-storey H-shaped classroom blocks, with stairwells at each end of the block and a large ground floor toilet and cloak area on one side.
 Rosehill has two of these blocks: C block and S block.
 B block was also originally built to the Nelson Two-Storey plan, however, the top level was badly damaged by fire arson circa 1995.
 The block underwent substantial repair and was transformed into a more modern single level technology and science block.
+A prefab classroom was burnt in 1998.